accoffin12/streaming-04-bonus-ACoffin/README.md

     main("localhost", "MTACaps_queue")
 ```

 ## 8c.
-Developing MTABouroughts_Consumer.py
+Developing MTABoroughts_Consumer.py
-This particular Consumer went through multiple transformation.
-Intitially it was created to be a filter to pull the stations that were part of the Number 7 Flushing Line.
-However, the filter was not working properly and will require more time to develope properly.
-Instead this Consumer is designed to take the full name of the Bourough and shorten it to the first 3 letters.
+This particular Consumer went through multiple transformations.
+Initially, it was a filter to pull the stations that were part of the Number 7 Flushing Line.
+However, the filter was not working properly and will require more time.
+Instead, this Consumer is designed to take the full name of the Borough and shorten it to the first 3 letters.
 This is often done when creating outputs with large amounts of data as a way to quickly process it.
-Similar to the set up of the first consumer, this one shares nearly all the base code, with the exception of the function that modifies the output and the Entry Point.
+Similar to the setup of the first consumer, this one shares nearly all the base code, except the function that modifies the output and the Entry Point.

 ```
-output_file_name = "MTABouroughs_Output.csv"
+output_file_name = "MTABoroughs_Output.csv"

 def callback(ch, method, properties, body):
     logger.info(f" [x] Received {body.decode()}")
     original = (body.decode())
     abreviated = original[:3]

-    with open("MTABouroughs_Output.csv", 'a') as file:
+    with open("MTABoroughs_Output.csv", 'a') as file:
         writer = csv.writer(file, delimiter=',')
         writer.writerow([original, abreviated])
     logger.info(" [x] Added to CSV.")
     # achknowlege the message was recieved and can be deleted from the queue
     ch.basic_ack(delivery_tag = method.delivery_tag)
 ```
-Notice how in this instance we are abreviating the bourough by calling on the first three letters of the string after processing it.
-Once processed the original and the abreviated variations of the bouroughs are written into "MTABouroughs_Output.csv".
+Notice how in this instance we are abbreviating the borough by calling on the first three letters of the string after processing it.
+Once processed the original and the abbreviated variations of the boroughs are written into "MTABouroughs_Output.csv".
 The Entry Point differs in that the queues being used have changed.

 ```
 if __name__ == "__main__":